jsuarezruiz/jsuarezruiz/README.md

 ### Hi there 👋

-I’m currently working on Xamarin.Forms at Microsoft.
+I’m currently working on Xamarin.Forms and .NET MAUI at Microsoft.

 <p align="center">
   <a href="https://github.com/xamarin/Xamarin.Forms">